 Neuropsychologist, Department of Neuropsychology Rane@KennedyKrieger.org assessment of children and adolescents diagnosed with epilepsy as well as neurodevelopmental disorders.
 She sees patients in the Department of Neuropsychology's outpatient clinics.
 Dr. Rane has worked overseas as a neuropsychologist and is interested in cross-cultural neuropsychology.

 Dr. Rane provides training and supervision to neuropsychology doctoral students and postdoctoral fellows.
 She also provides clinical neuropsychological services to pediatric cancer survivors.
-Dr. Rane's additional areas of expertise include and Rehabilitation Associate Professor of Psychiatry and Behavioral Sciences Salorio@KennedyKrieger.org
+Dr. Rane's additional areas of expertise include

 Cynthia Salorio, PhD, ABPP